Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Hoeff had taken on the job of talking with the inspector.
 From what Julian could gather there was a superintendent on the way.

-Julian himself was… pacing.
+Julian himself was... pacing.
 Trying to think and trying *not* to think at the same time, and failing at both.
 He was so distracted that he didn’t notice Hoeff shake hands with the inspector and head his way until the smaller man’s hand clapped Julian right on the shoulder.

 "Focus on the shit you can control," he suggested.
 "Just think through all your training, don’t dwell.
 It helps."

 Julian glanced at the bodies, acutely aware that he’d made one of them.
-"I don’t think I trained for this…"
+"I don’t think I trained for this..."

 "Nobody really does.
 You train through the motions, you don’t really train for *this."*